Federal Agencies Raid Roseville Home Of Former Sacramento Sheriff's Employee

 “All of a sudden we saw this van pull up and blocked us in, the door slid open and all these SWAT team members came flooding out,” she said.

-Her Ring video captures officers surrounding the home and a woman and two adult men detained on the front lawn.
+Her Ring video captured officers surrounding the home and a woman and two adult men detained on the front lawn.
 Flashbangs went off as agents shattered the back door to get inside.

-“They ended up breaching the house,” Turk said.READ MORE: Series Of Storms On The Way To NorCal Starting This Weekend; Snowpack At Just 61% Of Normal
+“They ended up breaching the house,” Turk said.READ MORE: Protesters Rally In Sacramento In Support Of Indian Farmers' Rights

 Dozens of agents in large SUVs moved in removing boxes marked as evidence from the house and loading them into SUVs.